nsjames/UE4_Tutorial_Http/README.md

 ---
 ### Serialization and Deserialization
 We're going to be using **`FJsonObjectConverter`** to convert json to scructs and structs to json.
-You can do this manually, but I suggest you use `FJsonObjectConverter`.
+Like I said above I suggest you use `FJsonObjectConverter`.
-Here's some reasons why:
+Here are some reasons why:
-  - Support for TArray, event TArray<NestedStruct>
+  - Support for TArray, even TArray<NestedStruct>
-  - Support for Enum from string/int
+  - Support for Enum from string/int ( for example a json of { "itemType":"Weapon" } will become `EItemType itemType = EItemType::Weapon`;
-  - Direct conversion into a USTRUCT() which is garbage collected
+  - Direct conversion into a USTRUCT() which is garbage collected.

+#
+#
+#
+#
+#

-Let's look at the two methods.
+Let's look at the two methods that handle serialization and deserialization.
 ##### Get Json String From Struct:
 #
 ```